On the Reliability of Quasars as Cosmological Distance Indicators: Introduction

 Over the years, various strategies have been proposed to exploit quasars as \textit{standarizable candles} by leveraging their diverse emission properties.
 An early attempt was made by \cite{Baldwin1977}, who identified a correlation between the widths of quasar emission lines and their luminosities, suggesting a potential standardization method.
 However, the viability of this approach was later questioned by \cite{Osmer:1998mb}, who highlighted the significant scatter in the correlation, limiting its usefulness for cosmological purposes.
 A different avenue was explored in \cite{PhysRevLett.110.081301}, where the luminosity behavior of super-Eddington accreting black holes was analyzed.
 The authors found that their emission is predominantly determined by black hole mass, proposing these systems as potential standard candles.
 Similarly, \cite{Franca_2014} showed that the X-ray variability of quasars can be used to measure their luminosities, providing another possible route to distance estimation.
-While multiple approaches have been proposed to standardize quasars, the correlation between the logarithmic X-ray and UV luminosities \cite{Tananbaum1979,Zamorani1981,Lusso2010,Vagnetti2010} has gained particular attention to measure cosmological distances, as discussed by \cite{Risaliti_2015,Risaliti:2016nqt,Lusso2017AA,Risaliti:2018reu,Lusso2020F}.
+While multiple approaches have been proposed to standardize quasars, the correlation between the logarithmic X-ray and UV luminosities \citep{Tananbaum1979,Zamorani1981,Lusso2010,Vagnetti2010} has gained particular attention to measure cosmological distances, as discussed by \cite{Risaliti_2015,Risaliti:2016nqt,Lusso2017AA,Risaliti:2018reu,Lusso2020F,Khadka:2020whe}.

 In \cite{Lusso_2016} quasars appeared to be in good agreement with the $\Lambda$CDM model when calibrated using the non-linear relation between their ultraviolet and X-ray luminosities, although this calibration was model dependent.
-Subsequent studies revealed tensions at higher redshifts; for example, in \cite{Risaliti:2018reu}, the authors found that the best fit for matter density $\Omega_m$ differs when using quasars at low and high redshift.
-Also, \cite{Khadka2021} showed that the calibration parameters $\gamma$ and $\beta$ depend on the assumed cosmology, concluding that quasars are reliable distance indicators only up to $z \lesssim 1.5-1.7$.
-Additionally, \cite{Li2021} performed a model-independent calibration up to $z<2$, also finding deviations from $\Lambda$CDM for $z>2$.
+Subsequent studies revealed tensions at higher redshifts; for example, \cite{Risaliti:2018reu} found that the best-fit for matter density $\Omega_m$ differs when using quasars at low and high redshifts.
+Nevertheless, \cite{Banerjee:2020bjq} demonstrated that this discrepancy arises because a cosmographic expansion had been employed beyond its range of validity.